-Although cut blocks are legal both in the NFL and in College Football, a very similar play, the chop block, is not.
+Although cut blocks are legal both in the NFL and in college football, a very similar play, the chop block, is not.
 Chop blocks are the same as cut blocks with the exception that two offensive players team up to cut block a defensive player.
-Because this type of block is illegal, it is necessary for football officials to be very attentive when those kinds of plays happen.
+Since this type of block is illegal, it is necessary for football officials to be very attentive when those kinds of plays happen.

 How To Perform A Cut Block

 It takes a lot of speed, agility, and strength for a player to execute a cut block.
 To effectively perform a cut block, the offensive player must:

 - Take a step towards the defender (explode forward if close).

 - Stay low while exploding out of your stance.